 There are not too many included accessories with the D1 pocket quad.
 I found inside the box only the USB charging cable, one set of spare propellers, and a tiny instruction guide.

 Because there is little room on the sides of the aircraft, the power switch is on another side than the charging interface which is the “biggest “clue where is the rear of this toy.

 The aircraft is powered with a tiny built-in 80mAh battery that allows around 5 minutes of continuous playtime.
 Those tiny motors can become very hot after just a few minutes of flight with full throttle.
 The battery can be recharged via any USB port (computer or smartphone charger) with the included cable.

 I don’t know if it would worth repairing a $17 toy, but those who wish to do it must know that it can be found all the spare parts from the receiver board, motors to the transmitter.

 Yesterday I had the chance to fly it, both indoor and outdoor.
 It is very stable and easy to control.
 For outdoor flights, I recommend only days with a very gentle wind.
 By long pressing the left stick, the quadcopter can be switched between 3 working modes: low-speed, high-speed, and headless flight.

 DHD D1 review – Final words

 My biggest challenge during the preparation of this DHD D1 review was to capture it with my camcorder when it flies.
 It is so small that is very hard to get it in focus and to follow it.
 Anyway, it does all the flight tricks like the bigger ones.
-One of the greatest advantage of the D1 Quad is that it can be stored and transported in its remote controller.
+One of the greatest advantages of the D1 Quad is that it can be stored and transported in its remote controller.
 I think this micro pocket drone looks like the perfect gift for newbies.
 For those who became curious and want to try it, the DHD D1 can be ordered for $16.99 from Banggood.

-- Ultra portable, fits in my pocket;
+- Ultra-portable fits in my pocket;

 - Just perfect for indoor fun;